unt-libraries/py-wasapi-client/README.md

   -n, --no-manifest     do not generate checksum files (ignored when used in
                         combination with --manifest)
-  -v, --verbose         log verbosely; -v is INFO, -vv is DEBUG --profile PROFILE     profile to use
-  -c, --count           print number of files for download and exit -m, --manifest        generate checksum files only and exit -p PROCESSES, --processes PROCESSES
+  -v, --verbose         log verbosely; -v is INFO, -vv is DEBUG --profile PROFILE     profile to use for API authentication -c, --count           print number of files for download and exit -m, --manifest        generate checksum files only and exit -p PROCESSES, --processes PROCESSES